برجاء الإنتظار ...

 · stained teeth (in children), usually removed by brushing.

-Side effects that may show up in your blood or urine tests:
+Side effects that may show up in blood or urine tests:

 · severe reduction in the number of white blood cells